-SEO is the process of improving the visibility of a website or page in (natural) search results.
+SEO: The process of improving the visibility of a website or page in (natural) search results as much as possible.
 You may have a great looking website out there but it’s not much use if no-one can find it.

 All of our websites adhere to a set of search engine friendly principles from the outset and are coded to maximise relevance to specific keywords.
 We can’t guarantee to get you to number one on Google but we will give your site all the help it needs to be as visible as possible.